What Is the Average Electrical Engineer Salary?

 Here is a list of the most popular skills that an electrical engineer must have:

-Electrical engineers having engineering design skills have an average salary of $78,134 per year.
+Electrical engineers with engineering design skills have an average salary of $78,134 per year.

-Entry-level electrical engineers’ salary with this skill is around $61,000 per year.
+Entry-level electrical engineers’ salary with this skill is around $61,000 annually.
 On the other hand, the most experienced electrical engineers with engineering design skills can make up to $115,000 per year.

-Electrical engineers having project management skills have a median income of $81,381 per year.
+Electrical engineers with project management skills have a median income of $81,381 per year.

-The average electrical engineer’s salary is $75,188 per year if they have Microsoft excel skills.
+The average electrical engineer’s salary is $75,188 annually if they have Microsoft excel skills.

-Entry-level electrical engineers’ salary with this skill is around $59,000 per year on average, while the most experienced electrical engineers can make up to $108,000 per year.
+With this skill, entry-level electrical engineers’ salary is around $59,000 annually, while the most experienced electrical engineers can make up to $108,000 annually.

-Electrical engineers who possess Autodesk AutoCAD skills can earn a median annual income of $73,323.
+Electrical engineers with Autodesk AutoCAD skills can earn a median annual income of $73,323.

 On average, the electrical engineers’ annual salary with this skill starts from $58,000 and can go up to around $100,000.

-Electrical engineers having Microsoft Office skills have an average pay of $75,360 per year.
+Electrical engineers with Microsoft Office skills have an average pay of $75,360 per year.

 The starting average electrical engineer’s salary with this skill is $59,000 per year.
-However, the most experienced electrical engineers possessing Microsoft office skills can make up $107,000 per year.
+However, the most experienced electrical engineers with Microsoft office skills can make up $107,000 annually.

 Following are the average annual electrical engineer salaries in different cities in the United States: